sfc-gh-arout/twitter-airflow-project/README.md

 Open 8080 port in EC2 inbound rules

-Create new IAM role to be able to upload CSV from EC2 to S3 bucket.
+Create a new IAM role in EC2 to be able to upload CSV from EC2 to S3 bucket.